Mercury Meta One: Powertrain

 While the technology has not been applied to diesel engines, the Ford EcoBoost family of gasoline engines has utilized turbocharging in the same manner in the effort to lower emissions while increasing power.
 In place of a traditional V8 engine, the Ford Taurus SHO and Lincoln MKS utilize a 365 hp twin-turbocharged V6.

 Fate

-Although sharing the architecture of the Ford Freestyle, the Meta One was not released as a production vehicle.
+Although sharing the architecture of the Ford Freestyle, the Meta One was never released as a production vehicle.
 In late 2006, during the development of the Ford Taurus X, prototype development mules were spotted using front bodywork of Meta One prototypes, leading to speculation that the Mercury division would be given a production form of the Meta One, possibly named either the Mercury Monticello or Mercury Magellan.

 As with its Ford Freestyle predecessor, the Ford Taurus X reached production without a Mercury (or Lincoln) counterpart.

-The Meta One's current location, or if it still exists, is unknown.
+The Meta One's current location, or if it still exists, is currently unknown.